IsaiahBicar/AI-Computer-Assistant/README.md

 - The assistant's functionality is limited to the provided commands.
 It does not have advanced natural language understanding capabilities like commercial voice assistants (e.g., Siri, Alexa).

+## Future Implementations

+-Add the ability for the voice assistant to do some math

+-Integrate ChatGPT onto the system to allow smooth Talking.

 ## License

 This project is licensed under the [MIT License](LICENSE).